 We went to visit my old best friend from college.
-She is in foreign service and most of the time they live in some far-off country (she's done Taiwan, China, and Kazakhstan).
-She is now in the US for a couple of years and although I haven't seen her as much as I would like (considering she lives only two hours away), this is the second Memorial Day Weekend we spent together.
+She is currently in the US for a couple of years and although I haven't seen her as much as I would like (considering she lives only two hours away), this is the second Memorial Day Weekend we spend together.
 Last year, they came to stay with us.
 This year we went to see them and stayed with them overnight.

-So... my point is... different ways of parenting, different ways of doing things - staying with my friend for a couple of days really underlined our differences.
-What makes me so, so happy - they have a wonderful family, and we have a wonderful family even though our methods are diametrically opposite.
+We have different ways of parenting, different ways of doing things - staying with my friend for a couple of days really highlighted that.
+What makes me so, so happy - they have a wonderful family, and we have a wonderful family even though our attitudes may be diametrically opposite at times.
 And if I will ever again wonder "are we doing this parenting thing right?" the answer is "there is no wrong and right here... figure out what works at this particular phase and go with it.
 It will be OK."
-Also, there will always be someone who will think that your way of doing things is ridiculous.
-Just ignore them.